sskanishk/libredesk/README.md

 # Libredesk

-Open-source, self-hosted customer support desk.
+Fully open-source, self-hosted customer support desk.
 Single binary app.

 > This project is currently in **alpha**.
 Features and APIs may change and are not yet fully tested.